aabbtree77/miniguestlog/README.md

 downloading free data from MaxMind building some kind of DDoS on them, resulting in the blocking of the account.

 I doubt a single lost key can DDoS them, and closing a single free plan-account is not a big deal for me either, but it is good to regenerate the key sometimes, at least this is why all this hassle with keys is created there.
 Downloading their DB puts some pressure on their servers, they do control/monitoring via those keys.

+Still unclear what to do with authentication, still no solid answer to DDoS in the commercial setting.

 ## Mermaid